-Before I answer that, I want to start off by saying that life is what you make of it no matter where you live.
+Before I answer if I like living in France as an American, I want to start off by saying that life is what you make of it no matter where you live.
 Someone living in a bustling European capital may be miserable while someone in backwoods Alabama may be having the time of their life — and vice versa.
 Certainly external factors play into your overall happiness, but the biggest factor is your attitude.
 Said another way, you’re in control of your own happiness.

-What do I mean by that and how does it relate to living in France?
+What do I mean by that and do I like living in France as an American?

 Do you wish you lived somewhere else?
-Make it happen or don’t, but just remember, it’s in your control.
+Do your best to make it happen or don’t, but just remember, it’s in your control.
 No one said it’s easy to make a change.
 Just remember that somewhere else isn’t necessarily better.
 Don’t most people think the grass is always greener somewhere else?
 Maybe it really isn’t.

 So back to my original question.
-Do I like living in France?
+Do I like living in France as an American?
 YES!
-Why wouldn’t I?
-If I didn’t, why would I be here?
 I’m finally living with my husband (no more long-distance relationship stress), I’m getting better and better at an awesome language and I’m exposing myself to a new culture and having the time of my life.
 Where else can you get fresh croissants and baguettes every morning?

-I’d also like to point out that it was my choice to move here.
-I did not come here for my job or to make Tom happy (though that was a result).
+I’d also like to point out that it was my choice to move here and begin living in France as an American.
+I did not move to France for my job or to retire.
 I didn’t move to France for anyone except myself, on my terms, and I think that also plays in to my overall feeling of satisfaction here.
 This is something I wanted and I made it happen for myself.
 Some people say I’m so lucky.
 Luck has nothing to do with it.
 I chose to come here.
 Was it easy to leave the States behind?
-No way!
+Not at all.